twbs/bootstrap/docs/components/forms.md

 ### Using the Grid

-For more structured form layouts, you can utilize Bootstrap's predefined grid classes (or mixins).
-Add the `.row` class to form groups and use the `.col-*` classes to specify the width of your labels and controls.
-To vertically center the labels with the textual inputs—nearly anything with `.form-control`—use the `.form-control-label` class.
+For more structured form layouts, you can utilize Bootstrap's predefined grid classes (or mixins) to create horizontal forms.
+Add the `.row` class to form groups and use the `.col-*-*` classes to specify the width of your labels and controls.

+Be sure to add `.form-control-label` to your `<label>`s as well so they're vertically centered with their associated labels.

 {% example html %}
 <form>